troclaux/notes/networking.md

 > [!IMPORTANT]
 > TCP/IP is the most widely used model
+> TCP/IP is a simplified version of OSI model
-> tcp/ip model != tcp and ip protocols
+> TCP/IP model != TCP and IP protocols

 - application layer
   - application layer